mkuzmick/watch-together/documentation/documentation/2-getting-started-heroku.md

 6. Next, google `heroku proc file node`.
 Click on the first link and then navigate to [Define a Procfile](https://devcenter.heroku.com/articles/getting-started-with-nodejs#define-a-procfile).
 Copy the code (`
 web: node index.js
 `).
 7. Navigate back to Atom and make a new file (by right clicking the main watch-together folder) called `Procfile`.
-Paste the line of copied code in this file and save.
+Paste the line of copied code in this file, but change the code `web: node ./bin/www` and save.
 8. Now, go back to terminal, and type in `git add .` to stage the changes you have made.
 Hit enter.
 9. Next, type in `git commit -m "added Procfile`.
 Then hit enter.
 10. Then, type in `git push origin master`.
 Hit enter.
 This should push the changes to the master.